Walkthrough: Register a Dynamics 365 for Customer Engagement app with Azure Active Directory

 App registration can also be done by an application developer or individual user who is building a client application to connect to and read/write data in Customer Engagement.
 Use the Application ID and Redirect URI values from your registered app in your client application's authentication code to be able to connect to Customer Engagement instance from your client application, and perform the required operations.
 Note that if the app is registered in the same tenant as your Customer Engagement instance, you won't be presented with a consent form when connecting from your client application to your Customer Engagement instance.

-The user who is registering the application must have a Dynamics 365 (online) user account with System Administrator security role and the global administrator role for the Office 365 subscription.
+The user who is registering the application must have a Dynamics 365 for Customer Engagement user account with System Administrator security role and the global administrator role for the Office 365 subscription.

 An Azure subscription for application registration.
 A trial account will also work.